patatajoe933/BLEManager/README.md

     {"type":"check", "order":1, "disabled":false, label:"Checkbox"}

 Checkbox for setting a boolean value of an 8-bit characteristic.
-Reads 0 = false, otherwise true.
-Writes false = 0, true = 1.
+- Reads `0 = false, otherwise true`
+- Writes `false = 0, true = 1`

 #### Switch

     {"type":"switch", "order":1, "disabled":false, label:"Switch"}

 Switch for setting a boolean value of an 8-bit characteristic.
-Reads 0 = false, otherwise true.
-Writes false = 0, true = 1.
+- Reads `0 = false, otherwise true`
+- Writes `false = 0, true = 1`

 #### *Actions*
 #### Button

     {"type":"button", "order":1, "disabled":false, "label":"Button"}

 On each press, the value of an 8-bit unsigned integer is incremented by one.
-It starts at 0.
+It starts at `0`.

 #### *Colors*
 #### Color

     {"type":"color", "order":1, "disabled":false, "label":"Color", "alphaSlider":true}

 Colorpicker for color selection.
-Works with a 32-bit ABGR value, where R is stored in the 1st byte.
-0xFF05E6F2; //R:0xF2, G:0xE6, B:0x05, A:0xFF
+Works with a 32-bit *ABGR* value, where *R* is stored in the 1st byte.
+*For 0xFF05E6F2 is A:0xFF, B:0x05, G:0xE6, R:0xF2*
-The alphaSlider property determines whether the alpha channel slider is displayed.
+The `alphaSlider` property determines whether the alpha channel slider is displayed.

 #### *Date and Time*